thyagomota/aws-labs/lab-011/README.md

 # Lab-011

-## RDS Instance with a Read Replica
+## An RDS Instance with a Read Replica

 Difficulty Level: 2